mihai-gabriel1/Calculator/README.md

 # Description

 Calculator is, well, exactly that, a calculator for calculating simple arithmetic.
-The aim of the project was to recreate all the basic functionality of a calculator using pure JavaScript and CSS.
+The aim of the project was to recreate all the basic functionality of a calculator using pure JavaScript, HTML and CSS.

 # Setup/Installation Requirments